tunggsten/A-3D-Game-Engine-in-Pygame/README.md

-# A simple 3D game engine made for my A-Level Computer Science coursework.
+# A 3D game engine made for my A-Level Computer Science coursework.

 by Osmund Beswick (i'm putting my name here so the exam moderators know this isn't just some rando's repo that i've written about ☠️)